Best Low Commission Realtors (2024 Update)

 Nationwide

 What it is: Clever Real Estate offers a free service that matches you with top local agents from name-brand brokerages like Century 21 and Coldwell Banker.
 It also pre-negotiates low listing fees for sellers: just 1.5% instead of the usual 2.5–3% rate.
-Clever is available nationwide, with more than 19,000 agents in its network.

 How it works: You sign up for Clever online and provide some basic information about your situation, goals, and preferences.
 Clever hand picks agent matches for you to interview and compare.
-You can choose the best fit, request more matches, or walk away at any time.
+You can choose the best fit, request more matches, or walk away anytime.
 You get full service and support through closing.
 And you only pay your agent’s discounted fee when your home actually sells.
 You never pay Clever any fee (the agents pay Clever for the referred business after closing).

 ✍️ Editor’s take: Clever Real Estate is the best choice for most home sellers.
 You'll pay a low 1.5% listing fee in exchange for full service from conventional realtors from name-brand brokerages like Keller Williams and RE/MAX.
 Get your free agent matches today!